carnisj/bcdi/README.rst

 We would like to acknowledge the following packages:

 * xrayutilities: (c) Dominik Kriegner, Eugen Wintersberger.
-See: Journal of Applied Crystallography 2013, Volume 46, 1162-1170
+See: J. Appl.
+Cryst.
+46, 1162-1170 (2013).

 * nxsReady: (c) Andrea Resta @ SOLEIL SIXS

+* image_registration.py: original code from Xianhui Xiao @ APS Sector 2.
+See: Opt.
+Lett.
+33, 156-158 (2008).

 * We adapted some functions of PyNX about decomposition into prime numbers: (c) Vincent Favre-Nicolin.
 See: http://ftp.esrf.fr/pub/scisoft/PyNX/ and J. Appl.
 Cryst.
-2016, Volume 49(2016), 1842-1848.
+49, 1842-1848 (2016).

 The following third-party packages are required: